-Kat is also a Founding Director of TomKat Ranch Educational Foundation (TKREF), dedicated to inspiring a sustainable food system through ranching, training, tours, research, and school food and garden programs.
+Kat is also a Founding Director of TomKat Ranch Educational Foundation (TKREF), which is dedicated to inspiring a sustainable food system through ranching, training, tours, research, and school food and garden programs.
 TKREF owns the social enterprise LeftCoast GrassFed, humanely raising cattle and other livestock for the benefit of healthy soils.
-Kat serves and has served on many non-profit boards including, Ecotrust, Good Samaritan Family Resource Center, ProPublica, Community Bankers Association, Forager, and CuriOdyssey.
-She graduated from Harvard College and earned a JD/MBA from Stanford University.
-Tom Steyer, Kat's climate/energy/justice activist husband, and she have four grown children, each pursuing their one wild and precious life, too.